What Falcon Oil & Gas does:

 How is it doing:

-Operationally, the focus is on the upcoming work programmes in the Beetaloo basin, in Australia’s Northern Territory.
+Operationally, the focus is on the ongoing work programmes in the Beetaloo basin, in Australia’s Northern Territory.

-The exploration and appraisal programme will include the drilling and hydraulic fracture stimulation of two horizontal wells.
+The exploration and appraisal programme include the drilling and hydraulic fracture stimulation of two horizontal wells.

-In October, the Kyalla 117 N2-1 was spudded - It is the first well in the ‘Stage 2’ drill programme at Beetaloo.
+In October 2019, the first well - Kyalla 117 N2-1 - was spudded.
+It is the first well in the ‘Stage 2’ drill programme at Beetaloo.

 The Beetaloo shale project, 30% owned by Falcon, is estimated to host some 85 trillion cubic feet of technically recoverable gas resources.